 HOW TO DRY YOUR SWEAT SUIT

+Can you put your sauna suit in the dryer?
+The answer is yes, but we don't suggest it.
 To dry your sweat suit, we recommend turning it inside-out and hang-drying it.
 Unlike other fabrics, polyester doesn't absorb much water, so the drying process is relatively quick.

 Unlike washing, we don't think using the machine is a good idea when it comes to drying.
 The high temperatures in the dryer can damage the polyester fabric, and when combined with a harsh cycle in the washing machine, will definitely damage your sauna suit.

-CONCLUSION: HOW TO WASH AND DRY YOUR SAUNA SUIT
+CONCLUSION: HOW TO WASH/CLEAN YOUR SAUNA SUIT

 To sum it up, you can either hand-wash or machine wash your sauna suit.
 Hand-washing takes a bit more time and effort, but will make your suit last longer.
 Machine-washing is easier, but the constant friction in the washing machine will cause microtears in your suit and eventually lead to damage.